akydd/py_pokemon/readme.md

 ```

 ## How to run
 1. Ensure you have python installed on your system.
-If it is installed, you shoud be able to do somsething like this at the command prompt.
+If it is installed, you shoud be able to do something like this at the command prompt.
 Your command to run python will vary.
 If `python3` doesn't work, try `python`.
 ```sh
 python3 --version
 Python 3.13.0